 - North Carolina Department of Public Safety (Community Corrections, Probation and Parole, and Juvenile Justice)

 - Bureau of Alcohol, Tobacco, and Firearms

 - United States Attorney's Office, 4th Circuit, Middle District, North Carolina

 Detectives also perform an educational role for the community by providing presentations on a diverse range of topics, such as narcotics awareness, safety, as well as others.

-Detectives are assigned to various primary responsibilities such as Property Crimes, Major Crimes, and Vice / Narcotics, but come together to investigate cases which require additional manpower and to provide the citizens of Richmond County with a high standard of investigative resource to combat criminal activity within Richmond County.
+Detectives are assigned to various primary responsibilities such as Property Crimes, Major Crimes, and Vice / Narcotics, but come together to investigate cases that require additional manpower and to provide the citizens of Richmond County with a high standard of investigative resources to combat criminal activity within Richmond County.